Nexmo/nexmo-developer/_tabbed/getting-started/make-phone-call/javascript.md

 ## Make a call

-In order to make a call, you'll have to use the `callPhone()` method on the application object that is returned by the `login()` promise.
-The method accepts a string as parameter that it passes along to your `answer_url`, but since ours is a static file, we'll leave the method parameter empty.
+In order to make a call, you'll have to use the `callServer()` method on the application object.
+The application object is returned by the `login()` promise.
+The method requires a string as parameter that it passes along to your `answer_url`, but since ours is a static file, we'll leave the method parameter empty.

+> If you're dailing a number, the string is the number you wish to call.

 ```javascript
 new ConversationClient()